Other side of Kakabeka falls

-Kakabeka Falls, known as ‘‘Niagara of the North” are located just a 30 km ( miles) west of Thunder Bay, Ontario.
-Its name “kakabeka” comes from the Ojibwe word gakaabikaa, which means waterfall over a cliff.”
+Kakabeka Falls, known as ‘‘Niagara of the North” are located just a 30 km (18 miles) west of Thunder Bay, Ontario.

-Kakabeka Falls are the second highest waterfall in Ontario, at over 131 feet (40 metres) tall.
-To put it into perspective, Kakabeka falls are about 57 feet (17 metres) shorter than the famous Niagara Falls.
+They’re the second-highest waterfall in Ontario, at over 131 feet (40 metres) tall, which is only 57 feet (17 m) shorter than Niagara Falls.

-Visiting Kakabeka Falls makes for a great day out, especially if you love waterfalls and appreciate nature.
-Its rarely busy here, based on the few times that I’ve been.
+Its rarely busy at Kakabeka Falls, based on the few times that I’ve been.
 The wooden platform going around the falls allows you to view them from multiple viewpoints, so be prepared to take lots of photos.

-So let’s jump in- here’s everything you need to know about visiting the Kakabeka Falls.
+So let’s jump in- here’s everything you need to know about visiting Kakabeka Falls.

 Visiting Kakabeka Falls: Everything You Need to Know

-Here’s everything you need to know about visiting Kakabeka Falls.
+Here’s everything you need to know about visiting Kakabeka Falls Provincial Park

 How to Get to Kakabeka Falls